Jade Sotomayor: Career

 When Sotomayor first started drag, his persona's name was Jennifer.
 A friend gave him that name due to his love for Jennifer Lopez.
 Sotomayor thought it was common, so he went with the name Jay.
 After a host mispronounced it as Jade, Sotomayor kept the name and decided to include his last name.

 In 2009, Jade competed on the first season of RuPaul's Drag Race at the age of 25.
 She was eliminated on the fourth episode, after placing in the bottom two of the main challenge and losing a lip-sync contest against Rebecca Glasscock to "Would I Lie to You?"
 (1985) by Eurythmics.
 Jade placed sixth overall.
 She and fellow contestant Tammie Brown would sneak out of the hotel room at times.
 Jade was a presenter at Logo TV's Trailblazer Honors in 2016.
 She appeared on the finale of Drag Races tenth season.
 In 2017, she performed in Queens United / Reinas Unidas, a show organized by Phi Phi O'Hara to help victims in Puerto Rico.
 Jade has co-hosted shows at Hamburger Mary's in Andersonville, alongside Drag Race alumni DiDa Ritz and Monica Beverly Hillz.

 In 2020, Jade appeared in an episode of Empire and a year later, became a nurse during the COVID-19 pandemic.

-Sotomayor also appeared in the indie film Bailiwick.
+Later, Sotomayor appeared in the indie film Bailiwick.